Main field of studyEconomics

 Teaching and working methods

+The course is offered as full-time studies.
 The teaching is given in the form of a number of exercises and seminars.
 At these, assignments and problems that the student is expected to prepare in advance, independently or in groups, are discussed.
 In some exercise sessions, the student may be given time to work with assignments during scheduled time, partly under teacher supervision.
-A number of lectures are also held to help the student structure the course contents.
+A number of lectures are also held to help the student structure the course contents and receive examples from macroeconomic development.
 Apart from this, the student independently studies the reading list and works with practical assignments and problems to which solutions are provided in certain cases.